akumar282/Matchbox/README.md

 Our team then rapidly developed the UI using Javascript with React and MUI web development libraries to flush out six dynamic and responsive pages which also connected to our backend.

-## Challenges we ran into
-At the start of the hackathon, our team members were specialized specifically in backend or in frontend, and had little experience with the opposing frameworks.
-Because this project required collaboration to connect the frontend and backend implementation, when there were gaps in our individual knowledge we supported each other to fill those knowledge gaps.
-If one person ran bugs we made sure to support each other this created trust within our team and led us to believe in each other's abilities.

-## Accomplishments that we're proud of
-Creating a working dynamic and responsive web application with little to no prior experience is something we are extremely proud of.

-We are proud of our ability to implement a functional cloud computing service within the limited time that we had.

-Giving back to our university’s community in creating an app that will connect developers with a place to express with their skills and passion for CS

-Supporting each other in learning new frameworks, and helping each other understand our thought processes which allowed us to understand farom more then we ever could alone.

-## What we learned
-What we have learned is how to use react to develop a front end and use AWS more effectively than before to set up our back end.
-We learned how to manage time better under stressful deadlines and came out with a working project.
-A nuanced understanding of time management and how to work effectively in a team.

 ## What's next for Matchbox
 Our team is looking forward to expanding our web app’s features, scaling our application, and improving the user experience for our developers.
 We are excited to have the opportunity to deploy a working website to production!